buraphat-p/sisp-ccadr-transcriptomic-analysis/2_ccle/input/README.md

 This folder consist of: <br/>
 - "EMBL_EBI_organ.tsv": serve as metadata for cell line cancer origin (by organ) <br/>
 - "E-MTAB-2770-query-results.tpms.tsv": serve as raw TPM of CCLE <br/>
-- "/_metadata": folder for metada
+- "/_metadata": folder for metadata